 If I may generalise, one of the things I’ve noticed about Spanish intellectuals is that they tend to be interested in the same things that your average Spaniard is interested in, whatever his level of education or status in life.
 It is taken for granted that everyone is a football fan, chases pretty girls (or boys), drinks too much, sings folk songs and spends the summer at the seaside – where they undertake the aforementioned activities ad lib.
 It doesn’t mean that Spanish writers don’t suffer from angst, ennui or malaise like the rest of us.
 They just have more fun while they’re suffering.

 Javier Marías was/is an aficionado of Real Madrid (the Real=Royal bit is significant, as we shall see).
 Knowing that, I invited him to my flat in Bullingdon Road to watch Liverpool play and, eventually, defeat, A.S.
 Roma in the Final of the European Cup on 30 May 1984.
 Liverpool’s fourth competition victory, as Javier noted, edged them dangerously close to Madrid’s sixth.
 (Following the exclusion of English clubs from European competition, he needn’t have worried.)
 That was probably the last time I saw Javier, because I was soon on my way to London to work for Methuen.

-Javier Marías’s 1988 novel Todas las almas (All Souls) is set in Oxford, and has as its principal characters certain members of that Spanish seminar group; you could call them “thinly disguised”.
+Javier Marías’s 1988 novel Todas las almas (All Souls) is set in Oxford, and has as its principal characters certain members of that Spanish seminar group – you could call them “thinly disguised”.
+A Russell-like figure, of course, is a major protagonist.
 As far as I can tell, I don’t feature, which is both a relief and a little disappointing.
-Subsequently, Javier has published many further novels, now available in English (thanks to the clever and fecund Margaret Jull Costa) as Penguin Modern Classics.
+Subsequently, Javier published many further novels, now available in English (thanks to the clever and fecund Margaret Jull Costa) as Penguin Modern Classics.